rust-lang/reference/src/patterns.md

 > &nbsp;&nbsp; &nbsp;&nbsp; [_Pattern_]&nbsp;( `,` [_Pattern_] )<sup>\*</sup> `,`<sup>?</sup>\
 > &nbsp;&nbsp; | ([_Pattern_] `,`)<sup>\*</sup> `..` ( (`,` [_Pattern_])<sup>+</sup> `,`<sup>?</sup> )<sup>?</sup>

-TupleStruct patterns match tuple struct and enum values that match all criteria defined by its subpatterns.
+Tuple struct patterns match tuple struct and enum values that match all criteria defined by its subpatterns.
 They are also used to [destructure](#destructuring) a tuple struct or enum value.

-A TupleStruct pattern is refutable when one of its subpatterns is refutable.
+A tuple struct pattern is refutable when one of its subpatterns is refutable.

 ## Tuple patterns

 > **<sup>Syntax</sup>**\
-> _TuplePattern_ :<a name="tuple-pattern-syntax"></a>\
+> _TuplePattern_ :\
 > &nbsp;&nbsp; `(` _TuplePatternItems_<sup>?</sup> `)`
 >
 > _TuplePatternItems_ :\